Breakdown Maintenance: Types, Benefits & Examples

 • Schedule maintenance on the fly with a simplified digital work order app to notify employees.
 Or schedule routine maintenance on important equipment if you are looking to take a more proactive approach.

-• Have technicians collect and record tangible data about breakdowns across assets and when they occur for a more refined, analytics-backed maintenance strategy.
+• Have maintenance technicians collect and record real-time data about breakdowns across assets and when they occur for a more refined, analytics-backed maintenance strategy.

 • Track your inventory of vital parts and tools so that you have the equipment you need for repairs to drastically reduce downtime after a breakdown.